yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_redis_cluster.md

 * `version` - Version of Redis (6.2).
 * `client_output_buffer_limit_normal` - Normal clients output buffer limits.
 * `client_output_buffer_limit_pubsub` - Pubsub clients output buffer limits.
+* `backup_window_start` - Time to start the daily backup, in the UTC timezone.
+The structure is documented below.

+The `backup_window_start` block supports:

+* `hours` - The hour at which backup will be started.
+* `minutes` - The minute at which backup will be started.

 The `resources` block supports: